This post may contain affiliate links. Please see my disclosure policy for details.

 You’re sitting at what once was the end of the world, with a pint in hand, in one of the most beautiful cities in the universe!
 Cheers to that!

-If you’re looking for more bucket list worthy items in Edinburgh, be sure to see my post here.
+If you’re looking for more bucket-list-worthy items in Edinburgh, be sure to see my ultimate Edinburgh Bucket list here

 Looking for more Outlander locations on the Royal Mile?

 If you’re an Outlander fan, there are plenty of locations to visit around The World’s End on the Royal Mile.
 In fact, I have a whole Outlander walking tour of the Royal Mile Itinerary right here for you.

 Next door to World’s End is Tweeddale Court and this gorgeous hidden close was transformed into an 18th-century marketplace.